adrshsrvstv/adrshsrvstv.github.io/_posts/2021-11-08-on-trekking.md

 I did my first real himalayan hike (abeit a very short one) on 31st December 2016, and since then, I have been wanting to put into words how I feel about it.
 I got into trekking around the same time that I was getting into long distance running and meditation, and my feelings about all three are mingled in some ways to this day.
 For now though, I want to talk about just trekking - the multi-day, high-altitude, camping-out, no-signal-for-days kind.

 My first trek was a lucky accident - on a trip to Sikkim, I had to overhaul my itinerary and ended up at a village called Yakten, in East Sikkim.
 Yakten had a small hour long hike called Jhandi Dara that could be done at 5AM to watch the sun rising on the Kanchenjunga.
-I reached the view point in pitch dark, and saw the first sunrays forming a red circle on the east face of the mountain;  it would slowly grow bigger, brighter, change colors and consume the nearby peaks too.
+I reached the view point in pitch dark and saw the first sunrays forming a red circle on the east face of the mountain;  it would slowly grow bigger, brighter, change colors and consume the nearby peaks too.
 Below is a shot I took on my phone a couple of minutes after sunrise:

 ![The middle peak is the Kanchenjunga](/assets/Screenshot%202021-11-08%20at%2010.57.41%20PM.png "The middle peak is the Kanchenjunga")